SWotherspoon/flat/README.md

 ## Usage

-These smoothers are used with `gam` much like any other smoothers, but the user must supply knots.
-The vignette provides examples.
+These smoothers are used with `gam` much like any other smoothers, but produce smooths that are flat (have derivative zero) at one or both end knots.
+As the knots control where the smoth is flat, the user should select the knots manually.
+The vignette provides examples of use.